 If you think you have to cross the Atlantic to stroll narrow cobblestone streets and visit ornate cathedrals, think again.
 A three-hour, non-stop flight from JFK will bring you to San Juan, Puerto Rico.
 The mood is decidedly Latin here, but Puerto Rico is a U.S. territory, so you can leave your passport at home.

+Once you have your travel essentials in order, you can now enjoy Puerto Rico in all its glory.
 The entire seven square blocks of Old San Juan is made for walking.
 It’s a Unesco World Heritage Site, but you would be mistaken to think that this is a vacation destination exclusively for history majors.
 This dynamic, invigorating, 24-hour-a-day town offers fine dining, a trendy art scene, salsa music late into the night, casino gambling, shopping and lots of active recreational opportunities.
 Of course, don’t forget that sugar-white sand beaches are only a short bus ride from the old city.

-Here are offManhattan’s top picks for things to do in Puerto Rico–without a car, of course—including mojito workshops, cultural walking tours, island hopping, tax-free shopping, a sizzling nightlife, free trolley rides, and much more.
+Here are offMetro’s top picks for things to do in Puerto Rico–without a car, of course—including mojito workshops, cultural walking tours, island hopping, tax-free shopping, a sizzling nightlife, free trolley rides, and much more.

 San Juan was settled in 1521.
 The city oozes history, and you can’t help but feel it when you visit Fort San Felipe del Morro.
 El Morro has been standing guard over the entrance to San Juan Bay for well over 400 years.
 The San Juan Cathedral is the third oldest in the new world, and Ponce de León’s mausoleum is located here.
 Plaza de Colón and Plaza de Armas are venerable squares and great places to soak up local street life.
 Calle Princesa is a broad, flower-filled, pedestrian-only street, where locals enjoy live music and are known to break out in impromptu salsa dance moves.
 When the strong Caribbean sun starts to get to you, cart vendors around town sell piraguas, crushed ice with flavored syrup poured over it, a perfect pick-me-up.
 If you want to learn about local culinary history, try the Mofongo & Mojito walking tour.
 A local guide will accompany you down historic streets, stopping at shops and restaurants along the way, where you will sample delights of the Puerto Rican kitchen.
 Move on to a hands-on mojito workshop and a mofongo-making demo, topped off with a delectable lunch.